sogaiu/ts-clojure/doc/tsc-not-parent-dir.md

 Clone
 [tree-sitter-clojure](https://github.com/sogaiu/tree-sitter-clojure)
 such that the `tree-sitter` cli can find the resulting directory.
-As this document has to do with alternate arrangements, your setup should be one of:
+The setup should be one of:

 1. tree-sitter-clojure is a subdirectory of ts-clojure
 2. no particular parent-child relationship